 The Glow Recipe Community

 There was so much passion and buzz around this brand.
 We knew that we had struck a chord.
-We were using familiar fruit antioxidants in really innovative ways and pairing them with proven actives, like retinols, AHAs, and acids.
+We were using familiar fruit antioxidants in innovative ways, and pairing them with proven actives, like retinols, AHAs, and acids.

 We were also speaking about fun and skincare.
 For the longest time, I think skincare has been dominated by a lot of very clinical brands.
-And of course so many brands that are in that space are really amazing.
-But that sense of sensoreality, that extra moment that makes a self care routine special wasn’t there.
+And of course, so many brands in that space are amazing.
+But that sense of sensoreality, that extra moment that makes a self care routine special, wasn’t there.
 All of this was really, really appreciated by our community.
-We felt like it was our duty to the community to make sure that we were giving them what they wanted.
+We felt like it was our duty to the community to ensure that we gave them what they wanted.